kataras/iris/README.md

 More folder structure guidelines can be found at the [_examples/#structuring](_examples/#structuring) section.

-## 😃 Do you like what you see so far?
+## 😃 Do you like what you learnt so far?

 > Prepare yourself a cup of coffee, or tea, whatever enjoys you the most!